The Wolf Pack will face three NCAA Tournament teams from last season in 2014-15

 Nevada vs. Fresno State - MW Championships semifinal

-Jane Albright is in the midst of her sixth season as head coach of the Nevada women's basketball team, and her 30th overall season.
+Jane Albright begins her seventh season as the head coach of the Nevada women's basketball team in 2014-15, and her 31st overall season.
 During her tenure at Nevada, Albright has experienced a few personal milestones, but has led the Wolf Pack to even more.

 Thanks to an 8-2 run in the final 10 games of the regular season, the Pack secured the No. 3 seed for the Mountain West Championships, and reached the semifinals round of the tournament.
 Albright coached three members of the 2013-14 squad to all-conference honors, including the league's Co-Defensive Player of the Year, Mimi Mungedi.
 Following the season, Albright received the 2014 Carol Eckman Award presented by the Women's Basketball Coaches Association (WBCA) at the NCAA Women's Final Four.
 The award is presented annually to an active WBCA member coach who exemplifies Eckman's spirit, integrity and character through sportsmanship, commitment to the student-athlete, honesty, ethical behavior, courage and dedication to purpose.